TheRandomCrew/coolticket-server/README.md

 - Clone this repo
 - `npm install` to install all required dependencies
 - Download and install PostgreSQL ([instructions](https://www.postgresql.org/download/))
+- `set-db:prod` to leave DB ready for seeding.
+Note that this will wipe all existing data if it exists.
+It apply all the migrations: create tables, seed them and be ready for action!
+TODO: Add dev environment for DB
 - `npm run dev` to start the local server

 ## Code Overview